-Transporting people and goods accounts for 27 percent, or 1.8 trillion tons, of U.S. greenhouse gas (GHG) emissions and approximately 70 percent of all U.S. oil use (about 13.1 million barrels of oil per day, excluding biofuels).
+Transporting people and goods accounts for 27 percent, or 1.8 trillion tons, of U.S. greenhouse gas (GHG) emissions and approximately 70 percent of all U.S. oil use (about 13.1 million barrels of oil per day).
 Currently, the burning of gasoline and diesel account for 59 percent and 24 percent of the transportation sector's emissions, respectively.
 Significantly reducing the use of these fuels in autos and trucks is essential to reducing emissions and furthering climate change mitigation efforts.1

 While the automotive industry has made tremendous progress under CAFE, the TAR reports that for model years 2022 through 2025, the light duty vehicle fleet is projected to meet a lower target of 50 to 52.6 miles per gallon (mpg), instead of the originally calculated target of 54.5 mpg.
 The original estimate has lowered because Americans are buying and trading for gas-guzzling trucks and SUVs at record levels.

-In 2016, 75 percent of those trading in an electric or hybrid car opted for traditional gasoline cars.2 Currently, electric vehicles (EVs) make up less than 3 percent of all new vehicle purchases in the United States.
+Moreover, in 2016, 75 percent of those trading in an electric or hybrid car opted for traditional gasoline cars.2 Currently, electric vehicles (EVs) make up less than 3 percent of all new vehicle purchases in the United States.
+Somewhat worryingly, only 3 percent of 2015 MY vehicles meet the 2025 standards.
+Of these cars, all employ hybridization or full electrification.
+Therefore, it seems unlikely, without vast investment into PHEVs and BEVs in the short-term, the U.S. passenger fleet will fall well short of midterm CAFE goals.